+But sports, throughout history, have often been used as a panacea in uncertain times.
+During the Great Depression, a nation on the verge of economic collapse found itself captivated by a knobby-kneed racehorse named Seabiscuit.
 Joe Louis' 1938 heavyweight victory over German boxer Max Schmeling was seen as a defeat of Nazism and a blow for racial equality.
 Babe Ruth might have been the most famous person in the United States, memorably declaring the reason he earned a higher salary than President Herbert Hoover was that "I had a better year than he did."

 Sports, however, do not have to change the world to make us feel that they are a worthy distraction from real-life concerns.
 Sometimes, all we ask is that some of the participants reflect the values we aspire to in our own lives.

 It is in that spirit that we offer you: Five Reasons to be Thankful that Ben Grubbs is a Baltimore Raven.